saltstack/salt/doc/topics/windows/windows-package-manager.rst

 Master Configuration
 ====================

-The following are settings are available for configuring the winrepo on the
+The following settings are available for configuring the winrepo on the
 master:

 - :conf_master:`winrepo_dir`